andrenq/trading/README.md

 -   `PUT /quote/iexMarketData`  : Updates the data of all stocks saved in the database.

 ### Tader Controller
 This controller is used to manage the traders and their accounts.
 You can create a new trader with a new account, add or remove funds from the accounts, and  delete a trader.
-To delete traders, all their positions and acco
+To delete traders, all their positions and accounts must be empty.

+#### End Points
+-   `DELETE /trader/dailyltraderId/{traderId}`  : Deletes a trader if funds on his account is zero and all positions are also zero.
+-   `POST /trader/`  : Creates a new trader.
+-   `POST trader/firstname/{firstname}/lastname/{lastname}/dob/{dob}/country/{country}/email/{email}`  : Creates a trader
+-   `PUT /trader/deposit/accountId/{accountId}/amount/{amount}`  : Adds funds to a specified account
+-   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from a specified account

 ### Dashboard controller
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ2ODAzNTc2LDEwMTE2NTQ0OTUsMzEwNj
-g0NzY0LC0xMTMyMDE4NTksMTc3MDc0ODgzNiwtMTI2MzA1NzI2
-MSwtMjE0NTkwNDczNiwyOTE0NDk1ODQsMjA0MDI5NzYyMl19
+eyJoaXN0b3J5IjpbMTgyODQ4MjYwMiwxMDExNjU0NDk1LDMxMD
+Y4NDc2NCwtMTEzMjAxODU5LDE3NzA3NDg4MzYsLTEyNjMwNTcy
+NjEsLTIxNDU5MDQ3MzYsMjkxNDQ5NTg0LDIwNDAyOTc2MjJdfQ
+==
 -->